JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

 I do [a lot of open source](/open-source-work) and one common time sink across all projects is versioning and generating good release notes.
 This post is about two new open source tools. [https://github.com/Particular/GitVersion](https://github.com/Particular/GitVersion) and [https://github.com/JakeGinnivan/GitReleaseNotes](https://github.com/JakeGinnivan/GitReleaseNotes) which automate both of those things.

 ## Background
-About 7 months ago I was talking with [Simon](https://github.com/simoncropp) about this pain and [Particular (the nServiceBus guys)](https://github.com/Particular) had already started on a tool which used the branching conventions of [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) to infer the [Semantic Version](http://semver.org/) of their software.
+About 7 months ago I was talking with [Simon](https://github.com/simoncropp) about this pain.
+Simon and the guys at [Particular (nServiceBus)](https://github.com/Particular) had already started on a tool which used the branching conventions of [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) to infer the [Semantic Version](http://semver.org/) of their software.

 I was pretty excited about this, but did not want to convert all my projects to GitFlow just for versioning reasons.
 We had two choices, I could contribute GitHubFlow support to GitFlowVersion or spin off a new project.
 After a discussion with Simon and [Andreas](https://github.com/andreasohlund) we made the call that a separate project would be the way to start, then we can combine the best of both worlds later.
 [GitHubFlowVersion](https://github.com/JakeGinnivan/GitHubFlowVersion) was born.